lenniecottrell/flashcard-app-V2/README.md

 ## User Story

-`AS A junior developer I WANT an app that helps me study programming terminology SO THAT I can deepen my knowledge about programming.`
+`AS A junior developer`
+`I WANT an app that helps me study programming terminology` `SO THAT I can deepen my knowledge about programming.`

 ## Progress

 ### 2/8/2021

 I've refactored my components again to use Hooks instead of class components, and everything seems to be working.
 I removed the database information for now, but that's only because I'm going to study the fetch API a little deeper so I really understand it before I try to implement it.

+At the moment I'm drilling all of my props from the top down.
+I know that it's not best practice, but I'm comfortable with it for now and it works.
+I plan to learn Redux for state management a little bit down the road, and I'll come back and refactor when I'm ready

-I the gap in my progress was because I took some time to learn more about React.
+The gap in my progress was because I took some time to learn more about React.
 It was worth the break!

 ### 1/26/2021